Tyrone Taylor: New York Mets

 On December 20, 2023, the Brewers traded Taylor and Adrian Houser to the New York Mets in exchange for Coleman Crow.
 It was one of the first big moves made by Mets' president of baseball operations David Stearns after he left the Brewers.
 On April 4, 2024, with the Mets at an 0–5 record, Taylor hit his first career walk-off RBI, off of Detroit Tigers' pitcher Alex Faedo, giving New York their first victory of the season.

 Taylor played in 130 games for the Mets in 2024, batting .248/.299/.401 with 7 home runs and 35 RBI.
 After manager Carlos Mendoza started him at every outfield position, he ended the season at center field, edging out teammate Harrison Bader for the job. "[Taylor is] the type of player that makes winning plays and helps you win a baseball game," Mendoza said.

 On October 14, during Game 2 of the National League Championship Series, Taylor hit the first postseason RBI of his career, a double off of Landon Knack of the Los Angeles Dodgers to score Starling Marte in the 2nd inning.
 The Mets would win the game 7–3, but ultimately lose the series in six games.

+In the 2026 season for the Mets, Taylor batted .241 with a .798 OPS and ten home runs.

+Chicago Cubs

+On August 3, 2026, the Mets traded Taylor and Clay Holmes to the Chicago Cubs in exchange for Jefferson Rojas.

 Personal life

 Taylor's mother, Marisa Thompson, gave birth to him when she was 14.
 He attended her games when she played softball at Torrance High School, which is also his alma mater.
 She wore number 15, which is why he chose the number.
 "I love her so much," he said.
-"For her to have me at such a young age and do such a good job of raising me is pretty wild”.
+"For her to have me at such a young age and do such a good job of raising me is pretty wild.”
 While growing up they lived with his grandmother, Margarita Herrera, and great grandmother, Annie Luna.